 DOCTORAL PROGRAM APPLICATION PROCESS

 To apply to the doctoral programs in psychology, download and review the Doctoral Program Admission Instructions and Checklist.
 Note that the academic plan code for the Quantitative program is LAPSYQUPHD.
-The academic plan code for the other five areas is LAPSYCHPHD (Behavioral Neuroscience, Clinical Psychology, Cognitive Science, Developmental Psychology, and Social Psychology).
+The academic plan code for the other five areas is LAPSYCHPHD (Behavioral Neuroscience and Comparative Psychology, Clinical Psychology, Cognitive Science, Developmental Psychology, and Social Psychology).

 The Doctoral Program Admission Instructions and Checklist provides details and a step-by-step overview to ensure you have successfully completed your application.
 For the most commonly requested information about our doctoral program click the FAQs link for frequently asked questions.

 The Department of Psychology application process is completed online through ASU’s Graduate College which includes the application form and your official transcripts.
 The application fee is required by the Graduate College before your application will be forwarded to the Department of Psychology.
 Application to the Department of Psychology doctoral program is also completed via SlideRoom, which requires an additional fee.
 To apply to the doctoral program, follow the instructions on the Doctoral Program Application Checklist.

 It is strongly recommended that you print the Doctoral Program Application Checklist to ensure you have completed the application process and have included all of the required supplemental forms: